About the Researcher

 Dr. Reza received her Doctorate in Educational Leadership from the California State University, Long Beach (CSULB) in May 2013.
-Her thesis topic explored the experiences and expectations of immigrant Pakistani parents regarding parental involvement in U.S. schools and highlighted the social justice shortcomings that have been faced by these parents in the light of recent world events.
+Her thesis explored the experiences and expectations of immigrant Pakistani parents regarding parental involvement in U.S. schools highlighting social justice shortcomings that have been faced by these parents in the light of recent world events.
 While enrolled in the doctoral program, she completed a parallel research study on teacher perspectives on Assessment Strategies and Professional Development for Transitional Kindergarten, under a grant from the Lucile-Packard Foundation.
 She also co-conducted a research study regarding the perceptions towards girls’ education, which involved a multisite case study with teachers and administrators of Pakistani elementary schools.
 Results from this study were presented at the 2015 American Educational Research Association (AERA) in Washington DC.
-Other studies explored the implications of the Common Core State Standards for the field of Pre-k education, accepted for presentation at the 2017 AERA conference; successes and challenges in retaining girls in Pakistani schools, accepted for publication in the Forum on Public Policy and presented at the 2018 Oxford International Round Table Symposium; and parenting styles and discipline strategies: a qualitative study, presented at the 2019 Oxford International Round Table Symposium.
+Other studies have explored the Implications of the Common Core State Standards Pre-K education, presented at the 2017 AERA conference; Successes and challenges in retaining girls in Pakistani schools, published in the Forum on Public Policy and presented at the 2018 Oxford International Round Table Symposium; Parenting styles and discipline strategies: a qualitative study, presented at the 2019 Oxford International Round Table Symposium; and, Innovative strategies to promote literacy in Pakistan, presented at the 2023 symposium at Harris Manchester College, in Oxford University.
+She is frequently invited to peer-review manuscripts from various journals and publishing companies and serves as a free-lance columnist, promoting greater awareness of DEI.

 Dr. Reza